(Including, but not limited to the following areas. Availability based on region and may vary each semester)

 - Marketing: Communicates the value of each network to viewers and the cable community in general.
 There are various areas within Marketing that contribute to the overall impact of the networks' marketing message.
 These areas include: Affiliate/Partner Marketing, Consumer Marketing, Digital Marketing, and Integrated Marketing.

-Production (to apply to these areas, see our production application):
+Production (to apply to these areas, see our creative development and programming application):

 - Public Affairs: Provides meaningful, pro-social initiatives, using the reach and power of each channel to create awareness and motivate action for current issues affecting society.